Mbiki-KK/phase-3-sinatra-react-project/README.md

 # Backend README

-This README provides an overview of the backend of the Contact Management App.
+This README provides an overview of the backend of the Address Book App.
 It describes the three models used in the application (Contacts, Relationship, and User) and provides instructions for setting up the Contacts table and presenting the data to the frontend.

 ## Models